GuGuss/ARTE-7-Downloader/README.md

 Once the script is installed, go to a video on [ARTE+7 website](http://www.arte.tv/guide/fr/plus7) and scroll down to the bottom of the page where you should see 2 buttons:

+* "Download SQ" (for Standard Quality "seems to be the best quality")
-* "Download SQ" (for Small Quality)
+* "Download EQ" (for Extension Quality)
 * "Download HQ" (for High Qulaity)

-Those buttons should redirect you to the MP4 URL of the video.

 FAQ
 ---